-When you get ready to take the big step of moving to the Philippines, you should make sure to book your airline ticket early on.
-This is especially true if you plan to move in December.
-This is the time when many Filipinos come home for Christmas and New Year’s celebrations.
+When preparing to take the big step of moving to the Philippines, you should make sure to book your flight well in advance.
+This is especially true if you plan to move in December when many Filipinos fly home for Christmas and New Year’s celebrations.

-The main way to enter the Philippines is via Manila’s Ninoy Aquino International Airport (NAIA), which will welcome you with long lines at the immigration counter.
-The second busiest (and much nicer) airport of the country is Mactan-Cebu International Airport in Cebu City, which receives flights from Hong Kong, Kuala Lumpur, Singapore, Tokyo, and Seoul.
+The main point of entry to the Philippines is Manila’s Ninoy Aquino International Airport (NAIA), where you can expect to join long lines at the immigration counter.
+The second busiest airport in the country is Mactan-Cebu International Airport in Cebu City, which receives flights from Hong Kong, Kuala Lumpur, Singapore, Tokyo, and Seoul.

-Francisco Bangoy International Airport (DVO) in Davao and Diosdado Mascapagal International Airport (DMIA) in Angeles City both also receive international flights from different Asian countries.
-Depending on your destination, entering through one of the smaller airports may make more sense and be more convenient for you.
+Francisco Bangoy International Airport (DVO) in Davao and Clark International Airport (CRK) in Angeles City both also receive international flights from different Asian countries.
+Depending on your destination, entering through one of the smaller airports may be more convenient for you.

-Travelling by water is the main way of inter-island travel and the backbone of the Philippine’s overall transportation system.
+Water travel is the primary means of getting from island to island, and it is the backbone of the Philippines’ overall transportation system.
 Virtually any mode of water transportation is available, ranging from high-class, air-conditioned ferries and catamarans to small bangkas or pumpboats.
-Bangkas are the basis of inter-island transportation in the Philippines.
-These small wooden boats run on automotive engines.
-While bangkas lack the luxury provided by ferries and catamarans, they are cheap and widely available.
+Bangkas are the basis of inter-island transportation.
+These small wooden boats run on automotive engines, and while bangkas lack the luxury of ferries and catamarans, they are cheap and widely available.

 If you prefer to travel on land, you can use one of the many reliable and cheap bus services, which offer island hopping as well.
-Departures are frequent; however, drivers sometimes tend to leave early if their bus is full.
-Alternatively, you can also rent a car and drive yourself.
-Keep in mind though that traffic is crazy in Manila and in Luzon’s central mountains.
-In other cities and in the countryside, it can be quite a pleasant alternative.
+While departures are frequent, drivers sometimes leave early if their bus is full.
+Alternatively, you can rent a car and drive yourself.
+Keep in mind, however, that traffic is quite hectic in Manila and in Luzon’s central mountains.
+In other cities and in the countryside, on the other hand, it can be quite a pleasant alternative.

 In most cities, jeepneys, a cross between a jeep and a bus, are the main mode of transportation.
-They are popular both for local travel and long-distance journeys.
-Unfortunately, jeepney drivers like to wait until they have enough passengers before they depart.
+They are popular for both local travel and long-distance journeys.
+Unfortunately, drivers tend to wait until the jeepney is full before they depart.
 As a result, you may have to wait a while before the jeepney leaves for your desired destination.

 Jeepneys travel on set routes for the average price of about 7 pesos.
-If you choose to travel long distances with a jeepney, try to find out the fare in advance.
-Other modes of transportation in the cities are light rail (in Manila), tricycles or pedicabs and vans or minibuses.
+If you choose to travel long distances by jeepney, try to find out the fare in advance.
+Other modes of transportation in the cities are light rail (in Manila), tricycles, pedicabs, and minibuses.

-Pedicabs are very traditional and cost from 5 pesos per trip.
-This is the price for locals however and may be considerably higher for you as a foreigner.
+Pedicabs are very traditional and fares range from PHP 10 to 30 per trip.
+At least, this is the price for locals.
+As a foreigner, you may be charged a higher fare.
 Vans and minibuses are becoming a popular alternative to jeepneys and buses.
 They are operated privately and cost you at least twice the fare of a jeepney.
-On the other hand, they are more luxurious than jeepneys and come with air-conditioning.
+However, they are much more comfortable than jeepneys and are usually air-conditioned.